Trouble with the Curve poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Trouble with the Curve against these established plot points, we can identify how Robert Lorenz utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Trouble with the Curve within the drama genre.

 Robert Lorenz's Structural Approach